danielmendoza4213/houses3d/README.md

 #### Other files:

 - The Files **Essay_with_WMS\*** is a work in progress that attempts to obtain the maps without having to download them.
+- Ressources folfer.
+Contains files during the exploration phase and others like:
   - **CSV_production** is the code used to prepared dsm_info.csv and dtm_info.csv.
 These two csv files show the maps of the region and its geographic boundaries.